ClonyPDF home

 The Immigration and National Registration Department

-The Immigration and National Registration Department (Jabatan Imigresen dan Pendaftaran Kebangsaan) operates under the Prime Minister's Office and handles passports, identity cards, and travel documents for Brunei Darussalam.
+The Immigration and National Registration Department (Jabatan Imigresen dan Pendaftaran Kebangsaan) handles passports, identity cards, and travel documents for Brunei Darussalam.
 Applications are processed at the department's headquarters in Bandar Seri Begawan and at branches across the Brunei-Muara, Belait, Tutong, and Temburong districts.

 The department issues biometric ePassports that store your facial image on an embedded chip.
 That is exactly why the photo specification is enforced so strictly: if the picture cannot serve as a clean biometric reference, the entire booklet is affected.
 Treating the photo as a data requirement, not just a formality, is the mindset that gets applications approved.